-Subscription or purchase options exercised during the financial year by each executive director Options exercised by execu- No. and date of Number of the options exercised Exercise price tive directors (nominative list) the plan during the financial year
+Subscription or purchase options exercised during the financial year by each executive director Options exercised by executive directors (nominative list) No. and date of the plan Number of the options exercised during the financial year Exercise price

-Performance shares awarded to each executive director Performance shares awarded during the financial year to each exe- cutive director by the issuer and by any company of the group (nomina- tive list) · Number of shares awarded during the financial year Valuation of the shares accor- ding to the me- thod used for consolidated fi- nancial state- ments Acquisition date Availability date
+Performance shares awarded to each executive director Performance shares awarded during the financial year to each executive director by the issuer and by any company of the group (nominative list) No. and date of the plan Number of shares awarded during the financial year Valuation of the shares according to the method used for consolidated financial statements Acquisition date Availability date

-Performance shares that have become availabl e during the financial year for each e executive director Performance shares awarded during the financial year that have become available for each executive director (nominative list) No. and date of the plan Number of shares that became available during the financial year Acquisition terms
+Performance shares that have become available during the financial year for each executive director Performance shares awarded during the financial year that have become available for each executive director (nominative list) No. and date of the plan Number of shares that became available during the financial year Acquisition terms